owtf/user-docs/usage/worklist.rst

 work
     Any plugin when launched against a target, adds a (plugin, target) combination to the worklist.
-This combination is known as work
+This combination is known as work.

 worklist
-    The list consisting of all works which are yet to be assigned to a worker
+    The list consisting of all work which are yet to be assigned to a worker.

 Worklist can be managed from worklist manager which looks like this